microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Notes:

 -  `text` field is required but can be an empty string
+   -  In this example, the bot is sending "A quick" as its being prepared by LLMs
 -  `type` field must be `typing`

 After sending the activity, the bot must wait until the service will return the activity ID.
 This will be the livestreaming session ID.